Alberto Terry

 Alberto Terry Arias-Schreiber (May 16, 1929 – February 7, 2006), popularly known as "Toto," was a Peruvian footballer who played as an attacking midfielder for Universitario de Deportes, Sporting Cristal, and the Peru national football team.
 He is recognized as one of Peru's most important midfielders.

 Alberto "Toto" Terry was born in Lima on May 16, 1929.
 His parents were José Alejandro Terry Schreiber and Julia Arias-Schreiber Pezet.
 He is the grandson of Alois Schreiber, Austrian consul based in Huaraz.
 He was related to Fernando Belaúnde Terry on his paternal side.

-The women of Lima began to attend the stadium because of him, because of his blonde hair and his gallant manner.
-After his professional retirement, he was recognized as one of the best Peruvian football players in history along with Teodoro "Lolo" Fernández, Valeriano López and later with Teófilo Cubillas, Héctor Chumpitaz, and Hugo Sotil.
+After his professional retirement, he was recognized as one of the best Peruvian football players in history along with Teodoro "Lolo" Fernández, Valeriano López and later with Teófilo Cubillas, Héctor Chumpitaz and Hugo Sotil.
 He was a radio and print commentator in Peru.
 He died at the age of 76 in Lima on February 7, 2006.
 His remains rest in the Parque del memoria Cemetery in the district of Lurín.

+Playing career

 Club career

 Toto Terry spent the majority of his club career at Universitario and remains one of their most iconic players.
 During his career, Terry was approached by many major European and South American clubs, including SS Lazio and the Boca Juniors.
 However, Terry gave Universitario his last word.
 It always said: "From Lima, nobody moves me [...] as Lima is more beautiful than Paris, Rome or Buenos Aires."

-Terry was part of two Peruvian league championship teams, in 1949 with Universitario and in 1961 with Sporting Cristal.
+During his time at Universitario, he won the 1949 Peruvian championship and played 181 matches there (scoring 102 goals).
+In 1959, he signed with Sporting Cristal, which at that time was the most expensive transfer in the history of Peruvian football (200 000 sols).
+He ended his career there the following year.